NX-AI/tirex/README.md

 ## FAQ / Troubleshooting:

 - **Can I run TiRex on CPU?**:
-  > At the moment CPU support **is experimental**.
-  Running on CPU will slow down the model considerable and might likely forecast results.
   To enable TiRex on CPU you need to disable the CUDA kernels (see section [CUDA Kernels](#cuda-kernels)).
   You can also test Tirex with [Google Colab](https://colab.research.google.com/github/NX-AI/tirex/blob/main/examples/quick_start_tirex.ipynb).
   If you are interested in running TiRex on more resource constrained or embedded devices get in touch with us.